leobudima/elogii-blog/content/guide-to-route-optimization-software.md

 ### #2 It reduces the total distance for each route.

 Routing software determines driving distance based on the availability of your drivers and vehicles, not to mention tasks and schedule constraints.

-It analyzes available resources to create routes that reduce drive time, improve [**delivery KPIs**](https://elogii.com/blog/7-key-metrics-in-delivery-logistics-to-measure-for-success/), and save money by reducing:
+It analyzes available resources to create routes that reduce drive time, improve [**key metrics in delivery logistics**](https://elogii.com/blog/7-key-metrics-in-delivery-logistics-to-measure-for-success/ "key metrics in delivery logistics"), and save money by reducing:

 * Fuel costs
 * Time spent on the road